Canon 5D Mark II vs Fujifilm X100F

-The X100F is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 5D Mark II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 5D Mark II was succeeded by the Canon 5D Mark III.
+Both the 5D Mark II and the X100F have been discontinued, but can regularly be found used on eBay.
+The 5D Mark II was replaced by the Canon 5D Mark III, while the X100F was followed by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Is the Canon 5D Mark II better than the Fujifilm X100F or vice versa?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 5D Mark II:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.71x vs 0.43x).

 - Easier setting verification: Features an LCD display on top to control shooting parameters.